hbowie/notenik/docs/index.md

 * Change all your tags to lower case letters.

 * Validate all the links in your collection.

+<h2 id="tailor-the-appearance-of-the-note-display">Tailor the Appearance of the Note Display</h2>

+The Display tab in the Notenik preferences allows you to change the font, font size, and foreground and background colors used for the Display of each Note.

 <h2 id="modify-the-look-and-feel">Modify the Look and Feel</h2>